 Center for Statistics and Machine Learning - SML 201 AI

-AIs are required to lead a precept (50-minute, TBD) and to attend two course lectures (either Tu/Th 11-12:20 or Tu/Th 3-4:20) each week.
+AIs are required to lead an 80-minute precept and to attend two course lectures (either Tu/Th 11-12:20 or Tu/Th 3-4:20) each week.
 Other duties may include: designing precept materials, writing up project and problem set solutions, grading, answering technical questions, weekly meeting with the course instructor, and holding regular office hours.

 Appointment per precept: 3 hours

 Requirements: Background in statistics; proficiency in R is an asset.

 Interested candidates should contact Daisy Huang (daisyhuang@).
 Applications are accepted until all positions are filled.